 Some factors increase risk.
 For example, older women have a higher risk of breast cancer than younger women.
 So, age is a risk factor for breast cancer.

 Some factors decrease risk.
 For example, women who breastfeed have a lower risk of breast cancer than women who don’t.
 So, breastfeeding is also a risk factor for breast cancer.

-A relative risk shows how much higher, how much lower or whether there is no difference in risk for people with a certain risk factor compared to the risk in people without the factor.
+A relative risk shows how much higher, how much lower or whether there's no difference in risk for people with a certain risk factor compared to the risk in people without the factor.